spwhitton/consfigurator/README.rst

 - No attempt is made to support Common Lisp implementations other than SBCL, though portability patches are welcome.

-- No attempt is made to support running on Windows -- we eschew Common Lisp pathnames in favour of simple strings with forward slashes as directory separators.
+- No attempt is made to support running on Windows -- we often eschew Common Lisp pathnames in favour of simple strings with forward slashes as directory separators.